JayWalker512/CryptoNoter/README.md

 ## ATTENTION ON NEW PRIVATE MINER
 Many users have feedback that they do not wish to use Coinhive or related services due to malware and virus notifications towards users.
 Instead, they've proposed a profit sharing model for my installation, configuration and optimization of a private miner.

 I have already developed a slient miner on my private repository that bypass av scanners and adblockers.
-At this moment, my private miner is no longer flagged by AV and adblockers.
 I will continue to keep the private miner updated against malware and virus flags.
 In addition - Even if the private miner is flagged, it will still run in background without any issues.

 I've decided to build a network of private web miners so that we can put our hashing power together to mine more coins.
 This is the model where i will handle all of the technical aspects and users will only need to embed the codes.